gibbok/notes-next-js/nextjs-13.md

 https://nextjs.org/blog/layouts-rfc

-## layout
+## Layout

 A layout is UI that is shared between route segments in a subtree.
 Layouts do not affect URL paths and do not re-render (React state is preserved) when a user navigates between sibling segments.
+Notes: layouut are nested by default.

 There are 2 types of layouts:

-Root layout: Applies to all routes
+- Root layout: Applies to all routes
-Regular layout: Applies to specific routes
+- Regular layout: Applies to specific routes

-Root Layout
+### Root Layout

 You can create a root layout that will apply to all routes of your application by adding a layout.js file inside the app folder.

+### Regular Layouts

+You can also create a layout that only applies to a part of your application by adding a layout.js file inside a specific folder.

 Notes:
 NextJs allow to have incremntal static generation ISR, this mean deploy only page changes without rebuild the complete website.